mozark24/PaperMachete/README.md

 Typically you'll start with option `[1]` and work your way down to option `[3]`.
 If you run into any issues with Grakn use option `[4]` to reset Grakn to a clean state and try again.
 ```
 ... banner ...
-[1] Analyze a binary file
+[1] Analyze a binary file (headless)
 [2] Migrate a JSON file into Grakn
 [3] Run all CWE queries
 [4] Clean and restart Grakn
 [5] Quit
 ```

 Option `[1]` lists all executable files in the `/analysis` directory.
 So place any executables you want to analyze in `/analysis`.
-This option will run `pmanalyze.py` and generate a JSON file in the `/analysis` directory.
+This option will run `pmanalyze.py` and generate a JSON file in the `/analysis` directory with a commercial version of Binary Ninja.

+To execute with a personal license version (non-headless), place `pmanalyze_binja.py` into the plugins directory, open the executable in Binary Ninja, and run the plugin labeled `Paper Machete`.
+The json file will be created in the `/tmp` directory.
+Move the json file into your `/analysis` directory and continue the Grakn import process.

 Once you've analyzed files with `[1]` and produced resulting JSON files, they will appear as a choice in option `[2]`.
 Selecting a JSON file in option `[2]` will migrate the data into Grakn.